lenn-arts/lenn-arts.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: M.S.
-Computer Science graduate, ERP Scholar & Research Assistant at <a href='https://cs.columbia.edu'>Columbia University</a>.
+subtitle: Computer Science Ph.D. student at <a href='https://cs.columbia.edu'>Columbia University</a>.

 profile:
   align: left